NSW Science Grants

 Support for Sydney Science Festival events

 Sydney Science Festival runs from to 11-21 August 2016 as part of National Science Week.
+The festival is organised by the Museum of Applied Arts and Sciences with input from dozens of event partners across the city.
 The NSW Inspiring Australia and National Science Week Executive Committee is offering up to $5,000 to organisations that intend to present public events as part of Sydney Science Festival 2016.

 The objective of this funding is to support a small number of high-profile events to deliver accessible, entertaining and educational experiences that are open to the general public as part of Sydney Science Festival.
 The Executive Committee is interested in supporting initiatives that invite participation from the wider community, including those who may not have participated in National Science Week programs in the past.